-- Crew handling any birds should wear precautionary PPE. - Bird strike victims that would normally be nursed and released should not be retained on board, they should be released to the sea immediately. - Sick or dead birds should be returned to sea and nursing or euthanasia should not be attempted. - Birds seen dead in any number at sea or showing any symptoms of avian influenza should be reported.
+- Crew handling any birds or marine mammals should wear precautionary PPE. - Bird strike victims that would normally be nursed and released should not be retained on board, they should be released to the sea immediately. - Sick or dead birds or marine mammals should be returned to sea and nursing or euthanasia should not be attempted. - Birds or marine mammals seen dead in any number at sea or showing any symptoms of avian influenza should be reported.